By Rosie Schwartz, RD, FDC

 - Pulses, whole grains, nuts and seeds and dark leafy green vegetables

-- Milk, yoghurt, and other milk products
+- Milk, yogurt, and other milk products

 - Fortified breakfast cereals